langjam/jam0001/guitarvydas/README.md

 Tweaking a component must not not affect how other components work.

-Developing a new component must not not affect how existing components work.
+Developing a new component must not affect how existing components work.

 Eschew dependency.

 Unix does this, but this kind of isolation has been overlooked.
-Even a C program is isolated under Unix.
+Even a lowly C program is isolated when run under Unix.
 - It doesn't matter if the C program has a garbage collector or not ; when the process dies, Unix cleans up after it.
 - It doesn't matter if the program manipulates State or not.
 Programs are black boxes, we don't know (don't care) how they are implemented.
 If a program runs too slow, give it to a Production Engineer.
 If a program is hard to maintain, give it to a Maintenance Engineer.